 To appreciate which assumptions are most pertinent to question takes additional training, however.
 A student who has just learned to pick out assumptions will initially begin by questioning the meaning of every word, a process which quickly disintegrates into skeptical defiance.
 I have found that framing the philosophical context in which the material sits can help to channel students’ critical urges.
 Circulating detailed reading guides and discussion questions in advance, though initially more burdensome for the instructor, can help students to focus their reading and thinking around central issues that they might otherwise miss.
 Requiring students to give in-class oral presentations deconstructing an assigned reading, and to submit discussion questions of their own design, provide additional ways for students to practice the skill of analyzing normative content.

-Students often find crafting normative arguments of their own requires fundamentally different methods than those they have learned in other disciplines or at earlier stages of education.
+Students often find that the writing methods they have learned in other disciplines or at earlier stages of education have not prepared them for crafting their own normative arguments in a philosophy essay.
 How to advance a unique position in a way that is fair to opposing views is an especially challenging task—for beginning and advanced students alike.
 Beginning students are prone to characterize alternative positions in uncharitable ways.
-In this, they fail to realize that writing a strong academic paper is not about explaining an assertive opinion but about convincing the reader that one’s position is more reasonable than the alternatives.
+In this, they fail to realize that writing a strong academic paper is not about asserting a bold opinion but about convincing the reader that one’s position is more reasonable than the alternatives.
 Thus, I teach students to separate an author’s identity from the position she advocates, to try to imagine why someone would be drawn to a position they find unpalatable, and not to shy away from admitting the limitations of their own claims.
 But, as more advanced students discover, learning how to argue fairly is more difficult than it first appears.
 One’s first instinct is to give one’s interlocutors the benefit of any doubt, to interpret so generously that one ends up losing all confidence in one’s own position.
 Making a meaningful contribution to a debate sometimes requires reframing the debate’s terms, a skill which is not covered by any writing guide.
-I find that holding in-class workshops on the craft of philosophical writing and requiring students to present drafts in office hours significantly improve students’ chances for producing strong papers.
+I find that holding in-class workshops on the craft of philosophical writing and encouraging students to present drafts in office hours significantly improve students’ chances for producing strong papers.